 If you cannot access the application's Settings menu, move on to Automatic Method.

 Press your Windows key and type "cmd" into your Windows Search bar.
 Right click "Command Prompt" and click "Run as Administrator".
-A black command prompt window should pop up.
+After accepting the UAC prompt, a black command prompt window should pop up.
 Copy this command with Ctrl-C, and paste it into the window by right-clicking in the window.

 Press Enter.
 A bunch of files will show as being deleted.
 It will then ask you if you want to delete all keys under the VRChat key.
 Press Y for Yes, and press enter.
 Close the window and skip to the Final Steps section.